High court: Charlottesville can remove Confederate statues

 White supremacist and neo-Nazi organizers of the August 2017 “Unite the Right” rally in Charlottesville said they went to the city to defend the statue of Lee.
 They clashed with counterprotesters before a man plowed his car into a crowd of people, killing a woman.

 The Jackson statue was erected in Jackson Park in 1921 and the Lee statue was erected in Lee Park in 1924.
+In 1918, the city had accepted a resident’s offer to donate land for parks for both statutes.

 In Thursday’s decision, State Supreme Court Justice Bernard Goodwyn said both statues were erected long before the passage of a law regulating the “disturbance of or interference with” war memorials or monuments.